PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 If you've ever been to an incubator floor you can see various products developed with Z'ers that are overtly "**niche**" "**copypasta**" or "**overly promising"** without the groundwork.
 We would had templated websites, drag-and-drop user interfaces and people who flash their status as a recognized entrepreneur more than they work on their product or cause.

 As much as we are enamored with gift-bearing-geeks and we wouldn't want to deny a team that is going to build the next best thing we should embrace the trend among young people who are doing it because of the coolness factor of it.

+#### Gen-Z entrepreneurs and founders work in cycles.

+In a sense those "cycles" as I call it are somewhat unavoidable.